jimTheSTEAMClown/Verilog/verilog-manual-draft.md

 ##### Next Steps - Dig Deeper
 Provide some additional resourses or assignments to look at
 ---

+---
+#### 🛠️ LAB Activity: Hello World - Blinking An LED
+> [!NOTE]🚧- This section will show the working design, running the scripts, and seeing that the hardware works, proving that your systems is working.

+---
+## Verilog Labs
+---
+> [!NOTE] - The following are the Labs that are in the [Basic Music - Hackation](https://github.com/yuri-panchul/basics-graphics-music/tree/main) in the [Problems](https://github.com/yuri-panchul/basics-graphics-music/tree/main/hackathon/problems) directory.
+What other labs should we have to teach basic Verilog?
+> [!NOTE] - STEAM CLown - I think that we should have a few more Labs to show using the GPIO board.
+Also, maybe we should change the order of the labs, so we can do all the labs focused on the GPIO module before we start looking at the Display.
+Thoughts?

 ### Gates & Muxes
 #### Gates & Muxes Introduction
 > [!NOTE] - This section should link to a presentation.
 Short explanation can be here, but really this should be linked to a presentation, and other resources to teach about this.
 My plan for my class is to have a presentation, "Dig Deeper" assignments, some additional resources, and then a set of quiz questions.
 This will be implemented in a Canvas LMS, and I'll publish this later in Jan 2026.